West Ella: Geography

-Together with the adjacent village of Kirk Ella, West Ella forms the civil parish of Kirk Ella; and is within the Parliamentary constituency of Haltemprice and Howden.
+Together with the adjacent village of Kirk Ella, West Ella forms the civil parish of Kirk Ella; and is within the Parliamentary constituency of Kingston upon Hull West and Haltemprice.

 West Ella, with Cottingham, Willerby, Kirk Ella, Anlaby, and Anlaby Common and the town of Hessle was once part of a district of Haltemprice.

 History

 The name has been interpreted to mean "Aelf(a)'s Western Woodland Clearing", and be Old English in origin; there is evidence of human activity in the area from the Mesolithic period, and later during the Iron Age and Roman Britain periods.
 Of four references to "Ella" in the Domesday Book it is thought that one refers to West Ella, either as a village of 20 or 5 persons.

 Writers in the 19th century speculated that the names of nearby features, Kerry Pits (south-east of the village) and The Lunds (north-east, now a golf course) were etymological evidence of druidic activities in the area; "Kerry" being postulated to derive from "cyric" (place of worship); "lund" meaning grove, a reference to a (druidic) grove.

 The fields around Kirk Ella, West Ella and Willerby were enclosed in by acts of 1796 and 1824.

 Unlike its eastern neighbour Kirk Ella no movement of Hull merchants to, or pattern of construction of large houses took place in West Ella during the 18th and 19th century – in 1801 the villages population of 79; in 1851 the population was 1851.
 The only large house in the village was, and is West Ella Hall, built c.
 1740; the house became the property of Joseph Sykes (see Sykes family of Sledmere) in 1756 who improved the place, enclosing the grounds.
 The original two storey four bay house was extended on each side in the 1770s, with further extensions in 1800, early 1800s and 1884.

 The village of West Ella was 'Gothicised' by its owners the Sykes family in the 19th century – with houses receiving both Tudor and Gothic details – the majority or buildings date from the early or mid 19th century; the remainder from the mid or late 18th century; the Ancient Manor House, has a datestone of 1753.
 As a result of the beautification many of the 19th century village buildings are now listed buildings and/or listed on the National Record of the Historic Environment as of heritage interest.
 One, Jasmine Cottage, was altered with the loss of much of the original Gothicisation in the 1970s.